AI & Technology

 N-gram models (2000s–early 2010s)

-N-gram models count how often word sequences appear in a large text corpus.
-Given the phrase "I'll be there in", they look up what words most commonly follow that sequence in training data.
-Fast, and useful for common phrases — but pretty limited beyond that.
+N-gram models work by counting word sequences in a big text dataset.
+Furthermore, So given "I'll be there in", the model just looks up what words most commonly follow that in training data.
+Fast, and honestly pretty useful for predictable phrases — but the moment you go slightly off-script, they're lost.

 • Fast, low memory usage